Large increase in photosensitivity through massive hydroxyl formation

 Abstract

 We report a large increase in photosensitivity of germanium-doped silicate fibers by rapid heat treatment of hydrogen-loaded fibers at 1000 °C before exposure of the fibers to 242-nm radiation.
 The increase in photosensitivity is compared with thermally induced absorption caused by introduction of massive amounts of hydroxyl species.
-The absorption loss was measured to be 0.02 dB/cm mol.% OH at 1.55 μm.
-Strong gratings (Δn > 1 × 10-4) in germanium-free phosphorous-doped fibers in the presence of 242-nm radiation have also been manufactured by this technique.
+The absorption loss was measured to be 0.02 dB/cm mol. % OH at 1.55 µm.
+Strong gratings Δn>1×10-4 in germanium-free phosphorous-doped fibers in the presence of 242-nm radiation have also been manufactured by this technique.

 © 2000 Optical Society of America

 You do not have subscription access to this journal.
-Citation lists with outbound citation links are available to subscribers only.
-You may subscribe either as an OSA member, or as an authorized user of your institution.
+Cited by links are available to subscribers only.
+You may subscribe either as an Optica member, or as an authorized user of your institution.

 Contact your librarian or system administrator